glycoinfo/GLIC/seminar/index.md

 <hr>

 ## Special Topic: Glycan Arrays
-The webinar series on the special topic of glycan arrays will focus on tools and databases for processing, interpreting and storing glycan array data.
+The GLIC webinar series on the special topic of glycan arrays will focus on tools and databases for processing, interpreting and storing glycan array data.
 The seminar series will start with an introduction into glycan arrays and how they can be used to study the interaction between glycans and other biological components, such as proteins, bio-fluids, lectins or micro-organism.
-The following webinars individual groups will present their software tools and databases and demonstrate their access and usage.
+In the following webinars individual groups will present their software tools and databases and demonstrate their access and usage.
 All webinars will start at 10am ET.

 Registration to the seminar series wil be done using EventBrite.

 | Date/Time | Presenter | Title |
 | --- | --- | --- |